 Hopefully, you can see how extremely easy this app is to use.
 It’s a very small download (about 440 kb).
 To install it (for MacOS Panther or later), just double-click the file called RCDefaultApp.prefPane and it will install into your System Preferences.
 If you ever want to uninstall the Pane, just right-click on it and choose “remove.”

 And a quick note here – I don’t know the author of the app.
 Nor can I answer any technical questions about it.
 And, be sure to download it from the author’s site and not from another 3rd party as you never know what malware or threats could be attached to it.
 Get it from Rubicode.com.
+Please see my update mention at the beginning of the article for the link to the working version hosted on GitHub.

 I’m really grateful that I discovered this app.
 And hopefully, it will continue to work in future versions of MacOS (it is a Universal 32/64-bit app).